How Much Can I Borrow Calculator

 Yes.
 Each lender has different lending criteria so there could be a wide variation in what different lenders will let you borrow on a mortgage.

-Getting expert advice is key because a mortgage broker will know how much different lenders will be likely to lend you and match you to the right lender.
+Getting expert advice is key because a mortgage broker will know how much different lenders may lend you and find the best mortgage for you.

 How much will my mortgage cost?

-The cost of your mortgage depends on how much you’re borrowing, your mortgage term, and the rate of interest you’re paying.
+The cost of your mortgage depends on how much you’re borrowing, your mortgage term, the rate of interest you’re paying and whether it’s a repayment or interest-only mortgage.

 How do I compare mortgage deals?